nutriolab/nutriolab.github.io/README.md

 - Add new `.md` file on each language at [content](/content)
 - Add new `.yaml` file on each language at [_data](/_data)
 - Add menu to menu file [_data/menu.yaml](/_data/menu.yaml) based on the file name you use at the [content](/content)

+## Notes
+- If values contain weird text like `<span class='underline'><b>We are the extension of your team</b></span>`, it's because it needs some styling/formatting.
+That syntax is HTML syntax.
+Refer to Google on how to use HTML and CSS syntaxes if you need to style/format your text.